Male Hormone Low Testosterone Blood Test

 The results of these tests should be discussed with a person's doctor to determine the appropriate follow-up.
 We also offer a package that can help to monitor men who are diagnosed with low testosterone and are undergoing testosterone replacement therapy.
 For more testing options, please see our Hormone Testing Category.

-Turnaround for these tests is typically 2-5 business days.
+Typically the turnaround for these tests are 2-5 business days.

 Note: Result turn around times are an estimate and are not guaranteed.
 Our reference lab may need additional time due to weather, holidays, confirmation/repeat testing, or equipment maintenance.

 It is recommended that someone taking Biotin (also known as vitamin B7 or B8, vitamin H, or coenzyme R) stop consumption at least 72 hours prior to the collection of a sample.